yinzara/edubox/legal/mission-vision-values.md

 ## OUR MISSION

-**To democratize education by providing free, offline digital learning resources to underserved children worldwide through innovative solar-powered technology, empowering communities to break the cycle of poverty through accessible, quality education.**
+**To democratize education by providing free, offline digital learning resources to underserved children worldwide through innovative low-cost technology, empowering communities to break the cycle of poverty through accessible, quality education.**

 ---